Ahmed-AG/k8s-quick-start-tutorial/README.md

 ```

 ### Expose the Frontend Service
-Once your pods are `running`, run the following to expose frontend-mongo-express
+Once your pods' status change from `ContainerCreating` to `running`, run the following to expose frontend-mongo-express
 ```bash
 minikube service frontend-mongo-express
 ```